-LONDON — The deadly suicide attack at Brussels Airport has reignited debate over whether aviation security should extend beyond the departure gates to include public areas, providing more safeguards at the expense of freedom and convenience.
+LONDON — The deadly blasts at Istanbul's Ataturk airport will once again spark debate over whether air security should include public areas, providing more safeguards at the expense of freedom and convenience.

 As passengers moved around the bustling departures and ticketing area, the three terrorists pushing luggage carts went unnoticed.
 Yet at least one of them was a suspected ISIS bomb-maker linked to the Paris attacks who was being hunted by authorities.